Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-{\bf Justifying the unanswered questions in Landauer's phenomenological approach:} In formal quantum mechanics, the DOS for an infinite 1D line which has a good momentum state and also a good energy state is $\frac{1}{hv}$.
-There are no good momentum states for neither the mesoscopic system nor the infinite 1D line with a scatterer.
-An infinite 1D line with a single scatterer do not have translational symmetry and hence no good momentum states.
-It will still have good energy states with real energies but DOS is no longer given by $\frac{1}{hv}$.
 Ideas we use in condensed matter system cannot be applied here because we know that in condensed matter systems an infinite periodic potential has real eigen-energies or eigen-states of the Hamiltonian operator that are extended.
 Also an infinite random potential has real eigen-energies that are localized.
 Mesoscopic phenomenon arise from finiteness of the system.
-Besides, in condensed matter systems, WKB approximation works well that tells us there can be a local momentum corresponding to the classical momentum.
-If we assume these features then we are still in the condensed matter regime and not accessing the mesoscopic regime.